 Beneficiary designations can be a great way for donors to leave a lasting legacy for organizations they love and support.

-In the video above, we explore what beneficiary designations are, and how your donors can use this simple, life-planning tool to support your nonprofit.
+In the video below, we explore what beneficiary designations are, and how your donors can use this simple, life-planning tool to support your nonprofit.

 What is a beneficiary designation?